Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Are my disability benefits taxable as income?

-If you pay your premium in-full with post-tax dollars, you don’t have to pay taxes on your disability income.
+If you pay your premium in-full with post-tax dollars, your disability income is tax-deductible.

 If your employer pays part of your premium and you pay the rest with post-tax dollars, you only have to pay taxes on the portion of your disability payments equal to the percentage your employer paid.
 For example, if you and your employer split the premium 50/50, you pay taxes on 50% of your disability benefits.